ROMthesheep/Libro-de-campo-del-iOS-developer/CONTRIBUTING-ENG.md

 # Contribution Guide
+#### Keep in mind that this is a Spanish-focused space, but you are still welcome here.

 When contributing to this repository, please first check if there is already an issue related to your contribution in the Issues section.
 If there is, link your PR to it.